Action which the Ombudsman can investigate

 In general terms, complaints must also be made by the person directly affected by the action complained about – although, where that person has died or is unable to act for themselves, other suitable people can act on their behalf.

-To be in time, a complaint must have been made to the MP within a period of twelve months since first the complainant knew about the matters they have complained about.
-The Ombudsman has discretion in special circumstances to waive this requirement, but normally only does so where good reasons for the delay in making a complaint have been provided.
+To be in time, a complaint must have been made to the MP within a period of twelve months since the complainant first knew about the matters they have complained about.
+We have discretion in special circumstances to waive this requirement, but normally only do so where there are good reasons for the delay in making a complaint.

-A complaint is treated as premature if it has not already been put to the body or person complained about or if that body or person has not had a proper opportunity to respond to the complaint or, where appropriate, to put matters right.
-Where a public body has established a second-tier complaints handling body, the Ombudsman normally expects people to seek to resolve their complaints by contacting that body before coming to her.
+A complaint is treated as premature if it has not already been put to the organisation complained about or if that organisation has not had a proper opportunity to respond to the complaint or, where appropriate, to put matters right.
+Where a public organisation has established a second-tier complaints handling organisation, we normally expect people to seek to resolve their complaints by contacting that organisation before coming to us.
 We will, however, sometimes look at otherwise premature complaints if the complainant provides good reasons for us doing so.

-In order to focus our resources on those cases where we might best be able to help people, before taking on any complaint within the Ombudsman’s remit we ask three further questions: whether there is sufficient indication within the material provided to the Ombudsman by the complainant that the body complained about has acted improperly or unfairly, whether there is evidence that no remedy for any injustice or hardship claimed by the complainant has been provided, and whether any intervention by the Ombudsman is likely to produce the result sought by the complainant or another worthwhile outcome.
+In order to focus our resources on those cases where we might best be able to help people, before taking on any complaint within our remit we ask three further questions: whether there is sufficient indication within the material provided to us by the complainant that the organisation complained about has acted improperly or unfairly, whether there is evidence that no remedy for any injustice or hardship claimed by the complainant has been provided, and whether any intervention by us can reasonably achieve more for the complainant.

-We have also put together a checklist to make it easier for you to consider whether to refer a complaint to us.
+We have put together a checklist to make it easier for you to consider whether to refer a complaint to us.
 The checklist looks at some of the key questions that we consider before deciding whether or not to investigate a complaint.
 It also highlights what we need from you to ensure that we can deal with the complaint as quickly as possible.
-You can download the checklist (457kb) here.
+You can download the checklist here (457kb).